-Non-storm water NPDES dischargers that are required to conduct routine monitoring at a frequency that is less than monthly could be subject to an additional routine monitoring test for TRE determination and compliance.
-This additional routine monitoring test for TRE determination and compliance is discussed further in Option 1 of Issue G.
+Comparison of Current Conditions and the Preferred Option

-Under this option, routine chronic and acute toxicity tests and MMEL compliance tests would be used to determine when a TRE is required.
+Under this option, for discharges with effluent limitations, routine chronic and acute toxicity tests and MMEL compliance tests would be used to determine when toxicity is persistent and when a TRE is required.
+For discharges without effluent limitations, target routine chronic toxicity tests and MMET tests would be used to determine when toxicity is persistent and when a TRE is required.
 This option would eliminate the need for dischargers to conduct accelerated monitoring tests whenever an effluent limitation or trigger is exceeded, as is currently required in many of the permits that were reviewed.
 Therefore, this option may result in a reduction in the number of chronic or acute toxicity tests that are required whenever an exceedance occurs.

-The approach for determining when a TRE is required in this option is based on two or more MMEL and/or MDEL violations with a single calendar month or consecutive months.
+For dischargers with effluent limitations, the approach for determining when a TRE is required in this option is based on two or more MMEL and/or MDEL violations within a single calendar month or consecutive calendar months.
+For dischargers without effluent limitations, the approach for determining when a TRE is required in this option is based on a failure to meet the MMET and/or MDET two or more times within a single calendar month or consecutive calendar months.
 In the permits reviewed, a fail or an exceedance requires the discharger to conduct a series of accelerated monitoring tests, which are generally four tests conducted over an eight-week period.
 If one of the accelerated monitoring tests results in a fail, or exceeds a trigger or limit, the discharger is required to conduct a TRE.
 In the permits reviewed, a TRE may be required when a discharger has two fails or exceedances, one for a routine monitoring test and another for an accelerated monitoring test.
 These approaches are similar and use analogous considerations to determine that toxicity is persistent and may be causing or contributing to toxicity in the receiving water.
 However, it is not known if the differences between the approach in this option and the approaches in existing permits would result in a greater or lesser number of TREs.

 Advantages and Disadvantages